-According to Google

-94%

-of UK internet users search online when trying to find local businesses.

-The Consumer Barometer Survey/Google 2016

-GET STARTED

-Creating a website is an amazing way to grow your business and reach both new and existing customers.
+GET STARTED Creating a website is an amazing way to grow your business and reach both new and existing customers.
 Websites bring a host of great benefits: a window on the digital high street, driving footfall to your physical store, increased opportunities for your business to be discovered, and can be a potential new sales channel via e-commerce when the time is right for you.
 You might be thinking the web is not for your business or that getting online is too expensive or complicated.
 Don't worry.
 You already have the skills and this short guide will help you to get started.
 In this handy guide, we're going to explain the benefits of having an online presence, dispel the common myths, and offer some easy steps to getting started.

-Contents

-2-5 Five reasons why you should have a website

------------------- --------- -------- -------- ---------

-- 6-9 Myth busters

-- 10-23 Four easy steps to getting started now

-- 24-25 Website action plan

-Section ONE
+TRI COI i (1996) Mariane (Fransland OF PEOPLE WILL ONLY USE A BUSINESS FOUND ONLINE IF IT OWNS A WEBSITE.
+TRUST & AWARENESS RESEARCH 2021, CONDUCTED BY YONDER ON BEHALF OF NOMINET

-FIVE REASONS WHY YOU SHOULD HAVE A WEBSITE

-REASON 1 Customers can find you easily

-The customer buying journey has evolved as the internet has changed the way we shop.
+SECTION ONE FIVE REASONS WHY YOU SHOULD HAVE A WEBSITE REASON 1 Customers can find you easily The customer buying journey has evolved as the internet has changed the way we shop.
 Every minute of every day, shoppers are becoming more reliant on the internet, seeking information on what to buy, where to eat, and which businesses to engage with.
 Not all your potential customers are expecting to buy online, but they do want to know about the businesses they might use now or in the future.
 Potential customers could be searching for what you offer in your location, but will struggle to find you if your business is not online.
+3 WHY YOUR BUSINESS NEEDS A WEBSITE BEING ONLINE REDUCES THE CHANCE OF BEING MISSED IF YOU ARE NOT ONLINE, POTENTIAL CUSTOMERS WILL FIND YOUR COMPETITORS FIRST

-REASON 2 Your competitors are online

-Most retailers already have a website.
+REASON 2 Your competitors are online Most retailers already have a website.